-Sengled's smart bulbs are some of the best value you can get in smart lights.
-If you've got an Amazon Echo Plus, SmartThings Hub or Wink smart hub you can simply power them using the power of Zigbee.
+Sengled's smart bulbs represent some of the best value you can get in smart lights.
+If you've got an Amazon Echo Plus, SmartThings Hub or Wink smart hub, too, you can simply power them through the power of Zigbee.
 That means you can spend as little as $9 on a bulb and get started straight away.

 If you don't have any of those things, you'll have to pay $40 for a kit, which gives you two bulbs and a hub.
 So it's still one of the more affordable smart lighting systems you can get.
 There's also both Google Assistant and Alexa support.
 You will definitely need Sengled's hub to use Assistant though, so keep that in mind.